merely-useful/py-rse/index.md

 that will probably make the project run more smoothly.

 By convention,
-we can add a Code of Conduct to our project by creating a file called `CONDUCT.md` in the project's root directory.\index{project files!CONDUCT}
+we add a Code of Conduct to our project by creating a file called `CONDUCT.md` in the project's root directory.\index{project files!CONDUCT}
 Writing a Code of Conduct that is both comprehensive and readable is hard.
 We therefore recommend using one that other groups have drafted, refined, and tested.